Configure HTTPS on an Azure Front Door (classic) custom domain

 Custom domain isn't mapped to your Front Door

-If the CNAME record entry for your endpoint no longer exists or it contains the afdverify subdomain, follow the rest of the instructions in this step.
+If the CNAME record entry for your endpoint no longer exists or contains the afdverify subdomain, follow these instructions.

-After you enable HTTPS on your custom domain, the DigiCert CA validates ownership of your domain by contacting its registrant, according to the domain's WHOIS registrant information.
-Contact is made via the email address (by default) or the phone number listed in the WHOIS registration.
-You must complete domain validation before HTTPS is active on your custom domain.
-You have six business days to approve the domain.
-Requests that aren't approved within six business days are automatically canceled.
+After enabling HTTPS on your custom domain, DigiCert validates ownership by contacting the domain's registrant via email or phone listed in the WHOIS registration.
+You must complete domain validation within six business days.
 DigiCert domain validation works at the subdomain level.
-You need to prove ownership of each subdomain separately.

 Screenshot of WHOIS record.

-DigiCert also sends a verification email to other email addresses.
-If the WHOIS registrant information is private, verify that you can approve directly from one of the following addresses:
+DigiCert also sends a verification email to the following addresses if the WHOIS registrant information is private:

-You should receive an email in a few minutes, similar to the following example, asking you to approve the request.
-If you're using a spam filter, add no-reply@digitalcertvalidation.com to its allowlist.
-Under certain scenarios, DigiCert may be unable to fetch the domain contacts from the WHOIS registrant information to send you an email.
+You should receive an email asking you to approve the request.
 If you don't receive an email within 24 hours, contact Microsoft support.

-After approval, DigiCert completes the certificate creation for your custom domain name.
-The certificate is valid for one year.
-If the CNAME record for your custom domain is added or updated to map to your Azure Front Door's default hostname after verification, then it will be autorenewed before it expires.
+After approval, DigiCert completes the certificate creation.
+The certificate is valid for one year and autorenews if the CNAME record is mapped to your Azure Front Door's default hostname.

 Note